PriyaBarnwal/Connecto/README.md

 * Post your project ideas and discuss it with others.

 ## Setup
-To run the application locally; clone the repo, install server and client dependencies, add a config file with your mongouri and run the app.
+To run the application locally; clone the repo, install server and client dependencies, add a config file with your mongoUri and run the app.

 ```
 $ git clone https://github.com/PriyaBarnwal/devWEavers.git